linuschirchir/linuschirchir/README.md

 Hello there!
-My name is Linus Chirchir and I am a Health Data Scientist and AI and Machine Learning Enthusiast.
+My name is Linus Chirchir.
+I am a Health Data Scientist and Machine Learning Enthusiast.
 I'm currently undertaking an MSc in Health Data Science at Swansea University.

+- 🔭 I’m currently working on ...

 <!--
 **linuschirchir/linuschirchir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.